 If Chicago is a car, Edgewater is the middle seat.
 Andersonville and Lake Michigan always get the windows, and Edgewater is stuck in between, with nowhere else to go.
-But this small neighborhood has plenty of places worthy of your attention.
+But this small neighborhood has plenty of spots worthy of your attention.
 Here are the best places to eat in Edgewater.

 It isn’t immediately apparent that you’re in a Southern restaurant when you walk into Pearl’s - the decor doesn’t hit you over the head with a theme, and the large TVs seem like they’d be more at home in a sports bar.
-But Pearl’s does Southern food very well, serving a mix of Cajun classics like po’boys and jambalaya, as well as excellent barbecue.
+But Pearl’s does Southern food very well, serving a mix of Cajun classics like po’boys and jambalaya as well as excellent barbecue.
 The barbecue is the real star, so be sure to get the pulled pork, ribs, or smoked chicken.

 Lickity Split6056 N. Broadway St.

 Lickety Split is a retro-styled sweets and ice cream shop that makes its own frozen custard fresh everyday.
 They have candy brands you might have forgotten about, like Necco and Cow Tales, and antique metal signs decorating the space.
 It’s pretty theme-y and none of this stuff is actually vintage, but it’s still a charming spot.
 Also, the frozen custard is really good.